Angola, Malawi, Mozambique

-CNFA implements the USAID Farmer-to-Farmer (F2F) program, awarded to CNFA as a contract in September 2008 and scheduled to close in September 2018, in Southern Africa working in the core countries of Malawi, Mozambique, and Angola.
+CNFA implements the USAID Farmer-to-Farmer (F2F) program, awarded to CNFA as a cooperative agreement in September 2008 and scheduled to close in September 2018, in Southern Africa working in the core countries of Malawi, Mozambique, and Angola.
 The F2F program aims to generate rapid, sustained economic growth in the agricultural sector through short-term technical assistance provided by U.S. volunteers.
 Our volunteers are experts in their fields and represent all ages and industries.
 They are farmers, bankers, professors, civil servants, and active and retired business people.
 Lasting two-to-four weeks, volunteer assignments focus on a range of topics, from training farmers’ associations in improved production techniques and post-harvest handling, to teaching cooperatives better financial management and marketing.

 CNFA volunteers are supported by our highly trained local staff; assignments are provided along specific value chains, including legumes and horticulture, we focus on the needs at every level, from production to marketing, and working among a variety of stakeholders including farms and farmer cooperatives, agro-processors, financial institutions, industry associations, and government institutions.
 Through outreach and the storytelling of returned volunteers, F2F increases the broader American public’s understanding of international development issues and the critical importance of U.S. development programs.

 Since 2008, CNFA has been operating the Southern Africa Farmer-to-Farmer program.
 Our volunteers work with agribusinesses, extension agencies, cooperatives, and farmers to provide their expertise on topics including crop production, post-harvest handling and marketing of seeds, cooperative and association development, business plan development, and financial management.